 Thinking about building a bird hide?
 There are many factors you need to consider when building a bird or nature hide.
 Bird hides need to blend into the natural environment so the wildlife isn’t disturbed during observation and they also need to be durable and resistant to all weathers.

-One solution to creating a functional bird hide is to convert a shipping container.
-Shipping containers are built to withstand wind and rain, plus they can be easily adapted to suit their surroundings.
+One solution to creating a functional bird hide is to convert a cargo unit.
+These units are built to withstand wind and rain, plus they can be easily adapted to suit their surroundings.
 Here are our recommendations for designing and building your own bird hide.

 What Is A Bird Hide?

 Bird hides are discreet shelters used to observe birds and other wildlife.
 They are often found in nature reserves and provide visitors with protection from the weather.

 Traditionally, they are wooden or camouflaged to blend in with the surroundings.
 This helps the structures to look natural and not disturb the local wildlife.
 They also feature large viewing windows or hatches so people can look outside in the comfort of the shelter without being noticed by wildlife.
 They can also be used as outdoor classrooms, and often have space for benches, tables and shelving.